All Kane & Ross osteopaths are registered with the General Osteopathic Council.

 Simone has a special interest in treating musculoskeletal pain in pregnancy and post-natal women.
 She believes that it is common but not normal for women to suffer unnecessary pain during pregnancy and post-natally, and that there are few musculoskeletal symptoms during this time that cannot be helped by osteopathic treatment.

-Simone will do check-ups for newborn babies who can be seen immediately after they are born which often helps with feeding issues.
+Simone will do check-ups for newborn babies who can be seen immediately after they are born.
 She receives referrals from many of the leading obstetricians and paediatricians at London's private hospitals and may see your baby either within the hospital or at Kane and Ross Clinics in Harley St W1 or Kensington SW5.

 Simone has a background in nursing where she specialised in looking after patients with cancer, and in orthopaedics and paediatrics.
 She holds a postgraduate degree in complementary healthcare from Exeter University.